danielleallen/NFL-Big-Data-Bowl/README.txt

 Files:

 train_test_model.py
-- Number of Lines - 203
+- Number of Lines: 203
 - Trains a model, graphs the training and validation loss, and reports the test loss.
 This was used after I had tuned the hyper-parameters and performed 10-fold cross validation.
 - Command Line Parameters:
 	--input_desc (required)